Trump suggests National Guard could go into New Orleans, a blue city in a red state

 Trump's latest comments came a day after he declared “We're going in” and suggested that the National Guard might soon be headed for Chicago, the nation's third-largest city, and Baltimore.
 That's despite state and local officials, as well as many residents, both places staunchly opposing the idea.

-But New Orleans is a predominately Democratic-leaning city in a red state run by Landry, a Republican.
-The governor posted on social media, “We will take President @realDonaldTrump’s help from New Orleans to Shreveport!”
+But New Orleans is a predominately Democratic-leaning city in a red state run by Landry, a Republican — and reflection of Trump floating federal intervention along ideological lines.

-House Majority Leader Steve Scalise, whose district includes the conservative suburbs outside of New Orleans, praised Trump's efforts in Washington.
-“The citizens of New Orleans, and the millions of tourists who come here, deserve that same level of security," he said.
-"We should all be in favor of increased safety for our citizens and lower crime.”

 “Crime is down in New Orleans,” City Councilmember Oliver Thomas, who is also a mayoral candidate, said via text message.
 “That would seem to be very political or a major overreaction!”